euclidianAce/teal-cli/README.md

 Coming Eventually™

 ## Contributing

+Contributing **requires** the dev version of `tl` itself.
+So make sure that's what you have before contributing.
+I try not to commit versions of `teal-cli` that can't build themselves, so if it can't, that could be a sign that you have an older version of `tl`.

 Contributions would be helpful, but most features that I want in this require fixes/changes in upstream `tl`, so consider helping there first.
 Some examples: